UniversitaDellaCalabria/uniCMS/docs/source/index.rst

-uniCMS was born as a result of the need to renew the web portal of the University of Calabria, after taking a look at the offer of free and open CMS and strong of our experience, we decided to develop it with Django, to equip it **with batteries**!
+uniCMS was born as a result of the need to renew the web portal of the University of Calabria, after taking a look at the offer of free and open CMS and strong of our experience, we decided to develop it with Django, to equip it **with batteries**.

 If you agree with us feel free to participate in its development or simply use it and give us your feedbacks, we are people who like to listen and share!